 -

-Create a new VM instance with Ubuntu 16.04+.
-Ensure the VM is in the same subnet as your CloudM Migrate servers for proper communication.
+Create a new VM instance with Ubuntu 16.04+ in the same subnet as your CloudM Migrate servers.
+This is essential for proper communication.

 -